cosmocode/formserver/README.md

 ## Usage

 All forms are served from subdirectories of `data/`.

-Create a
+Create a `config.yaml` file in a `<directory>` and the form will be available at: `http://your.server/forms/<directory>`

+When the user submits the form, all input values are saved in the form directory as `values.yaml` If the user clicked on `send` and all the inputs are valid, an email is sent to configured addresses.

 The [reference](doc/index.md) details all available options.

+## Requirements

+* PHP 7.2
+* mail server

 ## Current limitations

  * The YAML files are not validated.
-If your configuration cannot be translated into an HTML form, you will simply see an error on the form page.
+You will see no warnings if your configuration cannot be translated into an HTML form.
- * Only one signature field per form will work.

 ## Install